El Centro Legal Projects

 Confidentiality Notice: Confidential information received via email is not subject to lawyer-client confidentiality.

-• Tenants' Rights Clinic
+• Tenants' Rights Project

-The Tenants' Rights Clinic partners with the Legal Aid Foundation of Los Angeles (LAFLA) in Santa Monica to advocate for low-income tenants facing possible eviction, habitability problems, rent increases, and other housing related issues.
+The Tenants' Rights Project partners with the Legal Aid Foundation of Los Angeles (LAFLA) in Santa Monica to advocate for low-income tenants facing possible eviction, habitability problems, rent increases, and other housing related issues.

 Community Partner: